tuananh19961/yespower-web/README.md

     showAds();
 }
 ```
+`yespower.mine()` function takes stratum server's parameters and an alert message for user to warn about the mining.
+The message will be shown only once during the session.
 ## Build
 This module is tested over Webpack 5.
 I don't know if it works with other bundle systems.
 Please open an [issue](https://github.com/MarcoCiaramella/yespower-web/issues) if you notice errors in console.
 ## Note